Kitten insurance: Why pet insurance for cats is essential

 - End-of-life cover – some policies cover or partly cover the cost of euthanasia and cremation or burial.

 Tips for buying pet insurance

-The ABI offers a few pointers when it comes to buying pet insurance for your cat:
+The Association of British Insurers (commonly known as the ABI) offers a few pointers when it comes to buying pet insurance for your cat:

 - Shop around to find the insurance that best meets your needs; look at what your cat is covered for, not just the price alone.

 - Be aware that while moving to a new policy may be cheaper, it is likely the new policy will not cover your pet for any conditions your cat has had in the past or currently has.

 - Some insurers will only accept claims after a certain number of days from the start date of the policy (an exclusion period) – usually ten days.